passcod/blook/src/updates/projects/lah-kara.md

 - Intel AX-200 Wifi 6 / Bluetooth 5 adapter.
 - 1TB NVMe M.2 SSD.
 I've got a double-sided high performance one from a previous build, and if it's not compatible I'll get something like a Samsung 970 Evo.
-- RX 570 or 580 graphics, whatever I find.
+- RX 570 4GB graphics.
 The goal here is not high perfomance (not a gaming rig), but something that can handle a few screens and only need a PCIe Gen 3 interface.

 ### Cooling